react-navigation/react-navigation.github.io/versioned_docs/version-8.x/native-stack-navigator.md

 It supports the following values:

 - `pause`: Effects are cleaned up - e.g. timers are cleared, subscriptions are removed, etc. This avoids unnecessary renders when the screen is inactive.
+- `unmount`: The screen is unmounted when it becomes inactive.
 - `none`: Screen renders normally.

 Defaults to `pause`.

 If you [`preload`](navigation-actions.md#preload) a screen, it won't be paused until after the first time it becomes focused.

+If a screen contains a nested navigator, it won't be unmounted, but paused instead.

 See [Inactive screens](navigation-lifecycle.md#inactive-screens) for more details.